-This award recognises a Waikato-based scientist or Waikato-led science team whose research makes a major contribution to environmental sustainability, restoration or conservation or to understanding/preserving biodiversity.
+This award recognises a scientist or science team whose research makes a major contribution to environmental sustainability, restoration or conservation or to understanding/preserving biodiversity.

-- The Scientist or Science Team must have been based principally in the Waikato region (defined as the area in and around the Waikato river catchment).
+- The Scientist or Science Team must have been based principally in the Greater Waikato and Bay of Plenty regions.

 - The research put forward could be conducted anywhere in the world Scientific achievement is judged by international standards by a group of peers, based on science publications, patents or other forms of objective recognition.

 - Ability of the Scientist or Science Team to communicate their research to a wide (lay) audience.

 - The cash award must be spent in such a way to further advance science in the Waikato (e.g., paying to bring in an overseas expert, attending an international conference, visiting overseas research organisations, up skilling in a certain area, etc.) and winners must provide a letter to the Trust within 12 months of receipt of the award, detailing how the award was used.

 - The awards will be paid to the individual or split equally between members of the team, unless otherwise agreed between the winner and the Hamilton Science Awards Trust

 - The nominee or team must have performed or directed the work described and it must have been performed in the last five years.

 - The nominee or team must have recognised qualifications relative to the award being sought.
 A relevant science qualification is required.